OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 Environment variables can be set three ways.

-The first way is plain name/value pairs.
+1. Plain name/value pairs.
 These are defined by clicking the `Add Environment Variable` button.
 The `Name` is the environment variable name, and the `Value` is the environment variable value.

-The second way is to expose a ConfigMap resource value as an environment variable.
+2. Expose a ConfigMap resource value as an environment variable.
 These are defined by clicking the `Add ConifgMap Environment Variable` button.
 The `Name` is the environment variable name.
-The `ConfigMap Name` is the name of the of ConfigMap resource.
+The `ConfigMap Name` is the name of the ConfigMap resource.
 The `Key` is the ConfigMap resource key whose value is to be set as the environment variable value.

-The third way is to expose a Secret resource value as an environment variable.
+3. Expose a Secret resource value as an environment variable.
 These are defined by clicking the `Add Secret Environment Variable` button.
 The `Name` is the environment variable name.
 The `Secret Name` is the name of the Secret resource.
 The `Key` is the Secret resource key whose value is to be set as the environment variable value.

 #### Volume Mounts